SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 In a few days, a managed server will be available for you and your teams to use.
 To use it, you have to become a patron of Simulator Controller.
 Please check the [creator page](https://www.patreon.com/simulatorcontroller) on www.patreon.com for more information.
 But you can also host your own instance of the Team Server, which is described in detail in the section below.

-Disclaimer: The current version of the *Team Server* should be considered to be in beta stage.
-Therefore always double-check the recommendations and actions of your race assistants after picking up the from a different driver.
+Disclaimer: Although the current version of the *Team Server* is no longer in beta stage, please always double-check the recommendations and actions of your race assistants after picking up the from a different driver.
 There still might be situations, where the handover of the required data might fail and you might end up with your assistants as dumb as bread, at least what the history of the race concerns.
-Also, parts of the handling for shared special data like telemetry data or tyre pressure history are still under development.
-Currently, I would not recommend to use the setup for races longer than six hours, unless your PC has a lot of internal memory to spare.
+For obvious reasons, there will be no error messages during the race, when for example the connection to the central server has been lost or other internal error occur, but you might face misbehaviour.
+You may take a look into the log files afterwards, though.

 ## Installation & Configuration